What to do when prayers seem to fail.

 5. ARE WE ‘OUT OF SYNC’ WITH GOD?

-It also appears that – as with God temporarily cutting us adrift when we disobey his ‘leadings‘ and act wrongfully – he may not continue to answer our prayers as he did in the past.
-To make sure our relationship with God continues to be positive we simply must not get into the habit of doing bad stuff he really doesn’t approve of!
+It also appears that – as with God temporarily cutting us adrift when we disobey his ‘leadings in our lives‘ and act wrongfully – he just may not continue to answer our prayers as he did in the past.
+To make sure our relationship with God continues to be positive we simply must not get into the habit of doing ‘bad stuff’ he really doesn’t approve of!
 And look, our poor behaviour should be clear to us.
 He will ‘make sure of that’!
-Please see the article, “God’s tough love“.
+Please see the article that discusses, “God’s tough love“.

 Our own behaviour then can itself be a reason for unanswered prayers.
 We must try our hardest to live ‘faithfully’.